ihsanjunaidi/rebung/README.md

 rebung
 ======

-Web services prototype project using GoLang
+Experimental web services prototype for an IPv6 6in4 tunneling project using GoLang.
+Contains a few components:
+- rdbtool (populate/reset Redis DB with test data)